ZsoltFischer/Flutter-Stopwatch/README.md

     - Custom robots and fakes for UI and business logic coverage
 - **Platform Support**: Android, iOS, Web, macOS, Windows

-The `packages/` directory contains shared Flutter packages for modularity and code reuse.
+The `packages/` directory contains shared Flutter package(s) for modularity and code reuse.
 Each package is intended to be reused across multiple apps inside an organisation - either in a *monorepo* setup like in this project - or *published separately* for easy dependency handling.

-- **core/**: Shared core logic, widgets etc. It is supposed to contain all logic, themes and reusable atomic components that implement the organisation's UI style guidelines
 - **utils/**: Common utilities, constants, extensions, and error handling used across multiple apps and features.

 ## Project Structure